What is aortic valve replacement surgery?

 During your procedure

-You are connected to monitoring equipment (electrocardiogram) to check your heart’s activity during the procedure.
+For traditional open heart surgery to replace the aortic valve, you are connected to monitoring equipment (electrocardiogram) to check your heart’s activity during the procedure.
 You also have an intravenous line in your arm to provide anesthesia throughout the procedure.
 A mechanical respirator breathes for you during the surgery, via a tube inserted in your windpipe.
 Another tube, inserted in your nose and through your throat, prevents air and liquid from pooling in your stomach.
 Still another tube, a catheter, is inserted into your bladder.

 Heart valve surgeries require the use of a heart-lung machine.
 This keeps blood flowing during the procedure.
 The machine takes over this function for your body, and your body takes over again when the procedure is completed.